keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - FSx for Windows also permits connectivity between on-premise servers and AWS so those same on-premise servers can make use of Amazon FSx too.
 - You can use Microsoft Active Directory to authenticate into the file system.
 - Amazon FSx for Windows provides multiple levels of security and compliance to help ensure your data is protected.
 Amazon FSx automatically encrypts your data at-rest and in-transit.
+- You can access Amazon FSx for Windows from a variety of compute resources, not just EC2.

 ## Amazon FSx for Lustre